$1.00 off your next purchase!

 Cranberry sauce, green bean casserole, and mashed potatoes are must-haves this time of year, but anyone with a sweet tooth can agree that the best part of Thanksgiving comes after the turkey.
-And while we'll never turn down a slice of pumpkin pie with a generous dollop of whipped cream, this food-focused holiday is the time to go all out with dessert.
-This year, stray from tradition and give one of these unique Turkey Day treat recipes a try.
+And while we'll never turn down a slice of pumpkin pie with a generous dollop of whipped cream, this food-focused holiday is the time to go all out.
+This year, stray from tradition and give one of these unique Thanksgiving dessert recipes a try.
 With options like sticky sweet caramel apple cake and creamy sweet potato ice cream, your entire family will be glad you did!

 Chocolate chip cookie pie pops are the cuter, sweeter version of the Thanksgiving turducken—because no one should have to choosen between cookies and pie when it's time for dessert.
 With a leaf-shaped cookie cutter and some foliage-colored sanding sugar, you can make these pops even more festive.